TanStack/query/README.md

 - `status: String`
   - Will be:
+    - `idle` if the query is idle.
+This only happens if a query is initialized with `enabled: false` and no inital data is available.
-    - `loading` if the query is in an initial loading state.
-This means there is no cached data and the query is currently fetching, eg `isFetching === true`)
+    - `loading` if the query is in a "hard" loading state.
+This means there is no cached data and the query is currently fetching, eg `isFetching === true`
     - `error` if the query attempt resulted in an error.
 The corresponding `error` property has the error received from the attempted fetch
     - `success` if the query has received a response with no errors and is ready to display its data.
 The corresponding `data` property on the query is the data received from the successful fetch or if the query is in `manual` mode and has not been fetched yet `data` is the first `initialData` supplied to the query on initialization.
+- `isIdle: Boolean`
+  - A derived boolean from the `status` variable above, provided for convenience.
+- `isLoading: Boolean`
+  - A derived boolean from the `status` variable above, provided for convenience.
+- `isSuccess: Boolean`
+  - A derived boolean from the `status` variable above, provided for convenience.
+- `isError: Boolean`
+  - A derived boolean from the `status` variable above, provided for convenience.
 - `data: Any`
   - Defaults to `undefined`.
   - The last successfully resolved data for the query.